Updated June 9, 2021

 Customers have been hugely appreciative, and the warm community spirit of the market has survived very well.

-We don’t have an absolute guarantee that we can stay at St. Anne’s for another winter, but it seems likely.
+We don’t have a guarantee of how long we can stay at St. Anne’s, but we have a very positive relationship with our hosts there.
 We have put tremendous effort into designing and operating the online market, so we think it is wise to continue this way until we can return to our usual spot in the park.